underscore95/Spark/docs/Getting Started.md

 ## Spark.h
 You can use `#include <Spark.h>` to include most important headers.

-## Applications
+## First Steps
-Create a new class that inherits from `Spark::Application` and overrides the `start()` method.
+1. Create a new class that inherits from `Spark::Application`.
-In your `int main()` method, create an instance of your application on the heap and call the start method.
+2. In your `int main()` method, call `Spark::init<YourApplication>();`.
-Don't forget to delete your application before your program ends (good practice!)

-Applications do not automatically have a window associated with them, you will need to create your own.
+3. Applications do not automatically have a window associated with them, you will need to create your own.
 See the windows documentation.
+4. Applications will never stop unless you explicitly call the stop() method.